yireo-joomla/joomla_install/README.md

 ...
 ```

+## Notes: Setting the Joomla version
+Normally the config value `joomla_version` (under `server`) is set to `latest`, which simply means the latest available stable Joomla
+version is used.
+You can also install specific versions (`3.4.2`) or a Git branch (`master`, `staging`).

+Besides this option, the `batch.php` file also contains a procedure to update the `joomla` command with the latest version.
+This is
+determined via the config value `server.version_refresh`.
+It makes sure that an existing PBF repository is updating its definition of
+the `latest` Joomla version.

 ## Notes: Setting the password type
 In your `config.json` you can set the option `password_type`.
 See the `config.json.sample` file for an example.